What does God say about intimacy?

 We understand from this that there is a true oneness.
 Young people think of this as meaning only physical intimacy, but clearly this is not the case.

 Intimate marriages are not an end in themselves.
 Good marriages are a means to accomplish greater goals in life.
-In one sense one can debate whether intimacy is the goal.
+In one sense, one can debate whether intimacy is the goal.
 It should stay as the goal because of the great emphasis in the relationship.
 Remember, man can glorify God without getting married.
-But if a couple does get married, then they must bring their relationship to such a level where it becomes a tool in the hand of God.
+But if a couple does get married, they must bring their relationship to a level where it becomes a tool in God's hands.

 Two statements must be said to keep this goal of intimacy in proper perspective.